expressjs/body-parser/README.md

 ```

 The `bodyParser` object exposes various factories to create middlewares.
 All
-middlewares will populate the `req.body` property with the parsed body, or an
+middlewares will populate the `req.body` property with the parsed body when
+the `Content-Type` request header matches the `type` option, or an empty
-empty object (`{}`) if there was no body to parse (or an error was returned).
+object (`{}`) if there was no body to parse, the `Content-Type` was not matched,
+or an error occurred.

 The various errors returned by this module are described in the
 [errors section](#errors).

 ### bodyParser.json(options)

-Returns middleware that only parses `json`.
-This parser accepts any Unicode
+Returns middleware that only parses `json` and only looks at requests where
+the `Content-Type` header matches the `type` option.
+This parser accepts any
-encoding of the body and supports automatic inflation of `gzip` and `deflate`
+Unicode encoding of the body and supports automatic inflation of `gzip` and
-encodings.
+`deflate` encodings.

 A new `body` object containing the parsed data is populated on the `request`
 object after the middleware (i.e. `req.body`).